Cesare Barbieri Endowment for Italian Culture collection

 Processing Information

-This collection has been fairly thorough processed, to the folder level.
+This collection has been fairly thoroughly processed, to the folder level.
 Items were rehoused in acid-free folders and rusty fasteners were removed.
 Newspapers and newsclippings were isolated with acid-free paper.
 Many photographs were found somewhat curled.
 They were placed inside sleeves in groups within file folders to help mitigate further damage.

 This collection contains materials gathered from two different accessions.
 The Rome Campus Program files in Series 1 are from the acession "Retro-0034" which already was processed (but with no finding aid having been created).
 Materials in Series 2 through Series 6 are from "Retro-0024," part of which was processed as the Cesare Barbieri Endowment records (see WLM-XXXX-001).
 These materials, however, were still unprocessed; they were separated from the Cesare Barbieri Endowment records because it was evident that while related, they did not belong together.